 Based on your answers, you may need care soon.
 The problem probably will not get better without medical care.

-Home treatment, such as lifestyle changes and non-prescription medicines, may be all that is needed to treat mild to moderate heartburn.
-But if your symptoms do not get better with home treatment, or if your symptoms occur frequently, see your doctor to find out whether other medical conditions may be causing your symptoms.
+Home treatment, such as lifestyle changes and non-prescription medicines, may be all that's needed to treat mild to moderate heartburn.
+But if your symptoms don't get better with home treatment, or if your symptoms occur often, there may be other medical problems may be causing your symptoms.

-Keep a record of your heartburn symptoms before and after making lifestyle changes or using non-prescription medicines so you can discuss any improvement with your doctor.
-See an example of a heartburn symptom record .
+Keep a record of your heartburn symptoms before and after you make lifestyle changes or use non-prescription medicines so you can track any improvement or changes.

-Histamine receptor (or H2) blockers, decrease the amount of acid that the stomach makes, which may reduce irritation to the stomach lining and decrease heartburn.
-Some examples of non-prescription acid reducers are Pepcid AC, Zantac 75, and Axid AR.
-Talk with your doctor if you take an H2 blocker for more than 2 weeks.
+Histamine receptor (or H2) blockers decrease the amount of acid that the stomach makes.
+This may reduce irritation of the stomach lining and decrease heartburn.
+Some examples of non-prescription acid reducers are Pepcid AC (famotidine) and Tagamet HB (cimetidine).

 Author: Healthwise Staff

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine